jonathaneunice/intspan/README.rst

     facilities that used to take only one item into ones that take multiples, including arguments that are technically string specifications rather than proper ``intspan`` objects.

+ *  A version of ``intspanlist`` that does not discard duplicates is under consideration.

  *  String representation and ``ranges()`` method based on Jeff Mercado's concise answer to `this